 As I (slowly) make my way through Tal Ben-Shahar’s book “Happier”, I am faced with questions of just what happiness is.
 I know that I want happiness; I hope for happiness; I pray for happiness.
 But what is happiness?
 Is it as simple as being happy for a moment in time?
 Is it a long-term state of happy emotion?
 Or is it something else altogether?

-But since Paul died, life has been filled with uncertainties.
+Since Paul died, my life has been filled with uncertainties.
 Big uncertainties.
 Scary uncertainties.
 Since Paul died, there hasn’t been a constant point of reference in my life.
 There hasn’t been true, contented happiness.
-There hasn’t been peace within my world or within my soul.
+There hasn’t been peace within my world or my soul.

 Don’t get me wrong: I am mostly happy most days.
 But I haven’t truly achieved happiness since losing my husband, my confidant.
-Not because he was my happiness, but rather because he was an important part of my life—and the partnership we built together created safe and secure place of contentment (and joy); a place of peace.
+Not because he was my happiness, but rather because he was an important part of my life, and the partnership we built together created a safe and secure place of contentment (and joy); a place of peace.

 And that, to me, is happiness.
-To me happiness is a safe and secure place of contentment with life.
+To me, happiness is a safe and secure place of contentment with life.
 Happiness is a feeling of peace.
-Happiness is a feeling that there’s nothing missing from life.
+Happiness is a feeling that nothing is missing from life.
 Happiness is the feeling of planning for a future with confidence and joy.

 Happiness is more than laughter.
 Happiness is knowing that when the tears come, they are only temporary.
 Happiness is knowing that there is a future ahead of you that you want; that you can have.
 Happiness is a feeling deep within your soul telling you that no matter what bad things come, there will be joys to follow.
 Happiness is a place of security; a place of faith and hope and trust.
 And, importantly, happiness is a place of peace.

 I am nearly there.
-I am nearly to that place of happiness where I know that my future will be bright and cheerful—even if there are lumps and bumps along the way.
-I am nearly to that place of happiness where I’m not frightened about what comes next.
-I am nearly to that place where I am confident in my security; confident in my being; confident in my soul.
+I am near to that place of happiness where I know that my future will be bright and cheerful – even if there are lumps and bumps along the way.
+I am near to that place of happiness where I’m not frightened about what comes next.
+I am near to that place where I am confident in my security; confident in my being; confident in my soul.

 But I’m not there yet.
 There is still this fear in my heart that tells me the future might be full of sadness and unhappiness.
 There is still this fear in my heart that tells me I will never find that place of peace and contentment I once felt.